IngoKl/python-programming-for-linguists/README.md

 While the materials and exercises are targeted towards beginners, they are **challenging**, and this workshop is designed as an **intense deep dive**!

 Please do not feel discouraged if you get stuck or if something seems too hard at first.
 I have provided solutions for all exercises, and you will also find lots of additional helpful resources in this repository.
-Also, while not required, you can also prepare for this workshop by consulting other slower-paced introductory courses such as the ones listed in [this document](https://github.com/IngoKl/python-programming-for-linguists/blob/main/Links_to_Resources.md). *You will get there!* 🚀
+Also, while not required, you can prepare for this workshop by consulting other slower-paced introductory courses such as the ones listed in [this document](https://github.com/IngoKl/python-programming-for-linguists/blob/main/Links_to_Resources.md). *You will get there!* 🚀

 This (2021) is the second iteration of this workshop which started as part of my *Data Literacy for Linguists* class taught at the University of Cologne.
 Therefore, I will be reusing most of the material from the 2020 rendition.
 Please do not get confused about the `2020` and `2021` folders and simply follow the **learning path(s) provided below**.
 That being said, feel free to explore as much as you want!